-- Goal 1 Action 6: We will strengthen our classroom libraries by purchasing additional books that more closely align to student interest and identities in order to further build excitement and investment in literacy. - Goal 2 Action 7: We will be adding a network-wide Data Specialist Role.
-This role will be pivotal in supporting our data step backs and overall data analysis. - Goal 5 Action 7: In order to support our families and increase and improve our engagement efforts, we will hire a Senior Director of Advocacy and Community Engagement. - Goal 7: We are adding two new Actions to support our efforts in teacher and staff retention and sustainability.
+Goal 6: We are adding two new Actions to support our efforts in teacher and staff retention and sustainability.
 We will align on a shared vision of leadership development at Alpha, with pathways that enable effective teachers and leaders to grow their careers at Alpha.
 Our approach will include a focus on elevating staff voices to enhance sustainability & work environment.
-We will also implement a range of strategies identified by TNTP as effective teacher retention strategies (Action 7.9).
-In addition, we will introduce new performance rubrics for teachers and for instructional coaches (Action 7.10).
-This will consist of finalizing, rolling out, and refining (As needed) a teacher evaluation rubric that is aligned with Alpha's Vision of Excellent Teaching.
+We will also implement a range of strategies identified by TNTP as effective teacher retention strategies (Action 6.6).
+In addition, we will introduce new performance rubrics for teachers and for instructional coaches (Action 6.7).
+This will consist of finalizing, rolling out, and refining (As needed)a teacher evaluation rubric that is aligned with Alpha's Vision of Excellent Teaching.
 Finalize, roll out, and refine (as needed) a coaching evaluation rubric that is aligned with Alpha's Vision of Excellent Coaching.
-The coaching rubric will be used to support the development of all those at Alpha who coach teachers (primarily Assistant Principals, but also Principals, members of the network Academic Team, and potentially teacher leaders such as Mentors). - Goal 8 Action 5: Hiring a School Registrar to support in tracking A-G completion throughout grades 9-12 in order to monitor all student's path towards graduation.
+The coaching rubric will be used to support the development of all those at Alpha who coach teachers (primarily Assistant Principals, but also Principals, members of the network Academic Team, and potentially teacher leaders such as Mentors).